Dennis Day: Television

 An attempt was made to adapt A Day in the Life of Dennis Day as an NBC filmed series (Sam Berman's caricature of Dennis was used in the opening and closing titles), produced by Jerry Fairbanks for Dennis' sponsor, Colgate-Palmolive, featuring the original radio cast, but got no farther than an unaired 1949 pilot episode.
 In late 1950, a sample kinescope was produced by Colgate and their ad agency showcasing Dennis as host of a projected "live" comedy/variety series (The Dennis Day Show) for CBS, but that, too, went unsold.
 He continued to appear as a regular cast member when The Jack Benny Program became a TV series, staying with the show until it ended in 1965.

 Eventually, his own TV series, The Dennis Day Show (or The RCA Victor Show), was first telecast on NBC on February 8, 1952, and then in the 1953–1954 season.
 On this show, Day played a less-fictionalized version of himself, using his natural voice and behaving as an adult who was considerably more mature than his Benny character.

 Between 1952 and 1978, Day made numerous TV appearances as a singer and actor (such as NBC's The Gisele MacKenzie Show, ABC's The Bing Crosby Show and Alfred Hitchcock Presents) and voice for animation.
+Day appeared as the "Mystery Guest" on the January 23, 1955 episode of What's My Line?.
+Day was correctly identified by panelist Dorothy Kilgallen.

 In 1957, Day played himself in episode seven, season two of the briefly aired (1957–1958) situation comedy called Date with the Angels in which, on the way to a recording studio, Day's car breaks down in front of Vicki Angel's (Betty White) home.
 While waiting for the automobile service to arrive, he does a few imitations (including Elvis), sings a song, and does a duet with Vicki.
 The episode, which began in Sardi's restaurant, included brief appearances of Liberace and Hugh O'Brian.
 While numerous stars appeared in the series without credit, all three (Day, Liberace, O'Brian) guest stars appear in the credits on that episode.